Gaban-D/Twitter-kameto-stats-bot/README.md

 This program is used to fetch data from a twitch channel with twitch api and post a daily tweet about those data

-⚠⚠⚠WARNING: Using this may get your twitter account shadowbanned, i'm trying to fix this

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the bot and his requirements.